krother/online_teaching_survival_guide/instant_feedback.md

 In online teaching, most students do not share useful feedback by themselves.
 **Useful feedback** is information that lets you to fine-tune and improve the course as it runs.
-Here, we are not too interested in feedback that allows you to compare courses teachers.
+Here, we are not too interested in feedback that allows you to compare courses, let alone teachers.

 Below, you find four feedback strategies to choose from: